2000.10.27

 water will be polluted with oils and heavy metals.
 One must conclude that

-Okinawan life and natural environment are threatened by the constructions of
+Okinawan life and natural environment are threatened by the constructions

 these bases.